 Customs Tax Reference Numbers

-Businesses selling to customers in the UK and EU respectively must collect and remit value-added tax (VAT) at the point of purchase.
-You must include an Import One-Stop Shop (IOSS) number for your EU shipments and you may need to make changes to your sales channels or online stores.
+Businesses selling to customers in the UK, Norway, and the EU must collect and remit value-added tax (VAT) at the point of purchase.
+You must include an Import One-Stop Shop (IOSS) number for your EU shipments and VOEC number for your Norwegian shipments.
 Learn more.

 *Subject to fluctuations in currency exchange.